I Got Dem Ol' Kozmic Blues Again Mama!

-I Got Dem Ol' Kozmic Blues Again Mama! is the debut solo and third studio album overall by American singer-songwriter Janis Joplin, released on September 11, 1969.
+I Got Dem Ol' Kozmic Blues Again Mama! is the debut solo and third studio album overall by American singer-songwriter Janis Joplin, released on September 11, 1969, by Columbia Records.
 It was the first album which Joplin recorded after leaving her former band, Big Brother and the Holding Company, and the only solo album released during her lifetime.

-Record history
+Recording history

-Recording began on June 16, 1969 in New York City and ceased on June 26.
+Recording began on June 16, 1969, in New York City and ceased on June 26.
 For the album, Joplin recruited guitarist Sam Andrew of the Holding Company to take part in development, along with the Kozmic Blues Band.
 Joplin installed a brass and horn section into the tracks, a feature her previous band would not allow.
 It was a total contrast to Joplin's previous psychedelic rock as the compositions chosen were more soul and blues driven.
 All but two tracks were cover versions that producer Gabriel Mekler and Joplin chose.
 The other two tracks, "One Good Man" and "Kozmic Blues", were written by Joplin herself.
-Overall, the album was a more polished work, but, with the lack of prominent accompanists like the Holding Company, the album was not as successful as Cheap Thrills.
+Overall, the album was a more polished work, but was not as successful as Cheap Thrills.

 Release

-The LP was released on September 11, 1969 and reached gold record status within two months of its release.
-It was issued by Columbia under #KCS 9913.
+The LP was released on September 11, 1969, and reached gold record status within two months of its release.
+It was issued by Columbia with the catalog number KCS 9913.
 The first pressing was titled only on the spine and disc labels.
 Later, the title of the album was added as a sticker designed by Robert Crumb and stuck to the shrink wrap.
 The album was re-released by Columbia as WKPC 9913 and again as PC 9913 both on vinyl.
-The re-issued album did not have the same title sticker, instead the re-issues had the title printed on the cover and the Sony's "Nice Price" sticker on the shrink wrap.
-Some of the newer PC 9913 have a bar code.
-A 180 Gram Limited Edition classic LP high-definition Virgin Heavy Vinyl pressing was also released in 2010.
+The re-issued album did not have the same title sticker, instead the re-issues had the title printed on the cover and the CBS Records "Nice Price" sticker on the shrink wrap.
+Some of the newer PC 9913 copies have a bar code.
+A 180-gram limited-edition classic LP high-definition virgin heavy vinyl pressing was also released in 2010.
 Technically, this album was reissued on vinyl a total of six times.
 Many collectors are mistaken in thinking the issue that included the R. Crumb sticker was the original issue; it was not.
 The hard-to-find original sealed issue is KCS 9913, which had no R. Crumb sticker, and the title was only on the spine of the cover.
 Columbia Records released as a single "Kozmic Blues" b/w "Little Girl Blue" 4-45023.
 The single peaked at #41 on the US Billboard charts.